Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Many spices and herbs are toxic to pets.
 Because of this, it’s best to completely keep your cats away from your spice cabinet.
 Keep any of these items in tightly sealed containers, preferably up and away from tiny paws.

 Nutmeg might be a delicious seasonal spice to add to chai teas, lattes, and desserts, but it’s not good for your cat.
-Even though small amounts of nutmeg won’t harm your feline, it’s best not to take any chances.
+Even though small amounts of nutmeg may not seriously harm your feline, it’s best not to take any chances.

 If your cat ate an unknown amount of nutmeg, call your vet right away for advice.
-While it isn’t likely to do any harm, some cats might be more sensitive to others, causing a lower tolerance threshold.
-Never take risks.
+It’s always better to be safe rather than sorry when it comes to the health of your kitty.

 Related Articles